-The figure below shows our overall algorithm divided our workflow into five parts.
-First, we set up switches for running shape grammar transformations and sunlight analysis, followed by display options for different design options and each building.
+The overall algorithm describing the adopted workflow can be divided into five parts.
+First, we set up switches for running shape grammar transformations and sunlight analysis, followed by display options for different design alternatives and each building.
 Second, we set up shape grammar rules and shape transformation test sequences.
 Third, we turned the final shapes from tests into buildings.
-Fourth, we used Sunflower plugin to run daylight simulations for each option.
-Fifth, we extracted the simulation results from the main facades and check the data against the daylight regulations.
+Fourth, Sunflower plugin runs daylight simulations for each option.
+Lastly, we extracted the simulation results from the main facades and check the data against the daylight regulations.